Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 num | item   | description
 ------ | ---- |  -------
 1  | what is this | quick intro
-2  | setup  | how to go about installing the environment with the least ammount of pain
+1  | setup  | how to go about installing the environment with the least ammount of pain 1  | notebook magics | special notebook commands that can be very usefull 1  | plotting	| how to create beautifull inline plots 1  | customising | loading a customer css and custom matplotlib config file 1  | output formats | how to publish your work to html, pdf or jeveal.js presentation

-* html
-* pdf
-* or even a full presentation

 Get the talk files here
 ------